Weather

 Posted

-PHOENIX — It's going to be a dry start to the weekend in the Valley, but storm chances are still in play across the high country.
+PHOENIX — After a dry start to the weekend in the Valley, we are tracking a surge of moisture in the mid-levels of our atmosphere set to arrive early Sunday.

-Then, another disturbance will increase cloud coverage on Sunday and Monday and could bring more shower and thunderstorm activity to parts of our state, including right here in the Valley.
+This disturbance will increase cloud coverage on Sunday and Monday and could bring more shower and thunderstorm activity to parts of our state into Monday, including right here in the Valley.

 Temperatures will drop, too.